James Oliver (inventor): Early life

 James Oliver was born August 28, 1823, in Liddesdale, Scotland, the youngest of the nine children of Mary Irving and George Oliver.
 His family was Presbyterian and James was taught to read and write in a local church.
 His father was a shepherd but found it difficult to earn an income to support his family.
-An outbreak of cholera in 1832 killed most of family flock, and George injured his leg the following year, making it difficult for him to walk.
+An outbreak of cholera in 1832 killed most of the family flock, and George injured his leg the following year, making it difficult for him to walk.
 The family's oldest sons immigrated to the United States in the following years and prepared a home for the rest of the family to join them in 1835.
 There the family worked on a farm near Alloway, New York, that had been purchased by the sons.

 Oliver took a job working on nearby farms performing manual labor and becoming acquainted with field plowing.
-One of Oliver's sisters married to a pioneer who moved to what would become LaGrange County, Indiana.
-In 1836 James and some of his siblings traveling to live with them on their homestead.
+One of Oliver's sisters married a pioneer who moved to what would become LaGrange County, Indiana.
+In 1836 James and some of his siblings traveled to live with them on their homestead.
 The family home was near Mishawaka, Indiana, where a large bog provided an abundance of iron.
 A number of foundries and iron works were being built in the area and Oliver took a number of jobs working on construction projects.
-He briefly attended George Merrifield School where furthered his basic education.
+He briefly attended George Merrifield School where he furthered his basic education.
 He took a job at South Bend Blast Furnace Company in 1839 where he first learned how to cast iron.

-Oliver married to Susan Catherine on May 30, 1844, the daughter of a fellow laborer.
+Oliver married Susan Catherine on May 30, 1844, the daughter of a fellow laborer.
 The two bought a log cabin near Mishawaka and lived there for eight months before selling to purchase a new home nearer to town.
 They purchased a third home in 1852 on a 10 acre lot with an orchard.